zyndagj/zyndagj.github.io/_posts/2018-02-05-hashing-functions.markdown

 ![chi-squared comparison](/assets/xor_chi2_test.png)

-You can see that the Normal distribution has a significant (0.00) P-value, while the Uniform distribution is greater than 0.05.
-This test will be used to ensure hash functions are correct and look Uniform in the future.
+You can see that the Normal distribution has a significant (0.000) P-value, while the Uniform distribution is greater than 0.05.
+This test will be used to ensure hash functions are correct and look Uniform throughout this post.

-Hashing functions are designed to generate uniform distributions to utilize an entire index range and minimize the possibility of collisions, when two separate keys hash to the same value.
-Some hashing functions work by reducing values with an XOR operation, including the original random seed.
+### XOR Operation

+The bitwise XOR operation (`^` in python) compares each of the bits in two numbers and outputs the following:

 ```
 XOR(a, b)